jina-ai/jina/docs/get-started/what-is-jina.md

+# What is Jina?

+Jina is a neural search framework written in Python that helps developers build neural search applications that can be easily scaled and deployed in the Cloud.

+Jina empowers the developers to focus their business logic.
+Jina guides the user with abstractions that will help to modularize, serve and scale your applications in the cloud.

+Jina helps the developer in every phase of the development cycle.
+Jina is designed to provide a similar experience when developing your solutions locally and in the cloud.
+It builds your applications with a set of separate microservices that can be scaled independently.

+As part of Jina AI ecosystem, Jina brings your search to production. [**DocArray**](https://docarray.jina.ai/) to serve as the main data structure; [**Jina Hub**](https://hub.jina.ai/) to share, containerize and reuse components of the search pipelines.

+## Design

+Jina is designed as a lean and easy-to-use framework.
+There are only two main concepts to learn:

+- {ref}`Executor <executor-cookbook>` is a self-contained component and performs a single task on [Documents](https://docarray.jina.ai/).
+- {ref}`Flow <flow-cookbook>` ties Executors together into a processing pipeline, provides scalability and facilitates deployments in the cloud.

 # Comparing to Alternatives

 Sometimes the question arises of how Jina compares to different libraries and frameworks.
 Here we want to shed light on some of the